Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Test Case & Script Creation & Management

-For Altinn 2 we have manual test scripts in TFS.
+For Altinn 2, we have manual test scripts in TFS.

-For Altinn 3 there is no manual test scripts.
+For Altinn 3, there are no manual test scripts.

-- Test scripts are collected in [Github](https://github.com/Altinn/altinn-studio/tree/master/src/test).
+The DevOps teams use Github to store the automatic test scripts.

 ### Test Execution Tracking & Reporting